babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.Tasks for .NET.md

 - Encode MPX files.
 - Comprehensive project reporting (15+ types of reports).

-## Bug fixes in Version 20.4
+## Bug fixes in Version 20.5

-- Fixed ObjectDisposedException while Project.Print() and its overloads were called.
+- Added support of reading of shared resource assignments
+- Added support of GridlineType.MiddleTierColumn
+- Provided descriptive error message when saving not supported Task property
-- Fixed serialization of null tasks when project is created / updated using PWA.
+- Fixed invalid calculation of task's name indent when ShowProjectSummaryTask = true
-- Fixed Field.OutlineCode misfunctioning when saving to xlsx.
+- Fixed reading/writing of Created field of a resource for MPP format
+- Fixed Gantt bar styling for summary tasks and milestones
+- Fixed calculation of Overallocated property for shared resources

-For the detailed notes, please visit [Aspose.Tasks for .NET 20.4 Release Notes](https://docs.aspose.com/display/tasksnet/Aspose.Tasks+for+.NET+20.4+Release+Notes).
+For the detailed notes, please visit [Aspose.Tasks for .NET 20.5 Release Notes](https://docs.aspose.com/display/tasksnet/Aspose.Tasks+for+.NET+20.5+Release+Notes).

 ## Read & Write Project Formats